2021–22 NFL playoffs: AFC Championship: Cincinnati Bengals 27, Kansas City Chiefs 24 (OT)

-NFC: Los Angeles Rams 20, San Francisco 49ers 17
+NFC Championship: Los Angeles Rams 20, San Francisco 49ers 17

 The Los Angeles Rams overcame a 10-point fourth quarter deficit with three scores in the final period to earn their fifth Super Bowl appearance in franchise history.

 Los Angeles got their first scoring opportunity on their second drive, moving the ball to the 49ers 3-yard line.
-But on 3rd and goal, Rams quarterback Matthew Stafford threw a pass that was deflected by K'Waun Williams into the hands of Jimmie Ward for an interception.
+But on 3rd-and-goal, Rams quarterback Matthew Stafford threw a pass that was deflected by K'Waun Williams into the hands of Jimmie Ward for an interception.
 At the end of San Francisco's drive, Mitch Wishnowsky's 37-yard punt pinned the Rams back on their own 3-yard line.
 The Rams proved up to the task, moving the ball 97 yards in 18 plays on a drive that took 9:33 off the clock.
 Los Angeles wide receiver Cooper Kupp caught 3 passes for 36 yards on the drive, the last a 16-yard touchdown catch to give his team a 7–0 lead with 8:46 left in the second quarter.

 San Francisco quickly struck back, with Jimmy Garoppolo completing a 31-yard pass to Brandon Aiyuk before connecting with Deebo Samuel for a 44-yard catch-and-run score to tie the game.
 Los Angeles responded with a drive to the 49ers 36-yard line, but could go no further and Matt Gay sailed a 54-yard field goal attempt wide right.
 Taking the ball back with 1:50 left on the clock, San Francisco drove 36 yards in 8 plays to take a 10–7 lead with Robbie Gould's 38-yard field goal as time expired in the half, continuing his perfection on career postseason field goal attempts (21-of-21).

-After forcing the 49ers to punt on the first drive of the third quarter, the Rams drove to a 2nd and 1 on the San Francisco 43-yard line.
+After forcing the 49ers to punt on the first drive of the third quarter, the Rams drove to a 2nd-and-1 on the San Francisco 43-yard line.
 But after an incomplete pass and a run for no gain, Stafford was stuffed short on a quarterback sneak, causing a turnover on downs.
 Los Angeles challenged the ruling, but the play was upheld.
 San Francisco then drove 58 yards in 10 plays to go up 17–7 on Garoppolo's 16-yard pass touchdown pass to tight end George Kittle with 1:59 left in the third quarter.